 I love to sing.
 When I was a child growing up in the Caribbean, I told my parents that I would become a singing doctor.
 While pursuing my professional courses of study, I continued to sing but purely as a hobby.
-I became a board certified anesthesiologist and later sub-specialized in pain medicine and palliative care.
+I became a board certified anesthesiologist and later sub-specialized in both pain medicine and hospice and palliative medicine.
 Once I started forming meaningful therapeutic relationships with persons who were living with chronic, life-threatening/life-limiting illnesses, I felt compelled to offer more of myself.
 Knowing that I always had a passion for music and singing, I decided to create a therapeutic alliance between music and medicine that I would offer to my patients.
 I have sung at the bedside of my dying patients, sometimes in private and at other times in the setting of a small bedside concert.
 These experiences have kindled a desire to share more of my gifts and talents with others.
 I became a volunteer singer with an organization that offers healing arts to people residing in long-term care facilities.

 I hope to work with healthcare professionals of various disciplines (music therapists, neuroscientists, psychiatrists, psychologists) to design scientific, evidence-based protocols that integrate music into the practice of medicine.